How to find the best retirement community

 Best retirement communities

 Montana tends to be very mountainous.
-Several cities and towns in Montana are popular as retirement communities, particularly places like Whitefish or Boseman.
-Active adult communities like Black Bull feature golf and other amenities.
+Several cities and towns in Montana are popular as retirement communities, particularly places like Whitefish or Bozeman.
 Missoula is a college town where the University of Montana makes a vital presence.
+Helena is another interesting town.
 Many wealthy people are interested in buying ranches in Montana, which has tended to drive up the cost of ranch land.
-At $233,000, the median home price in Missoula is slightly above the national average.
+This MarketWatch article has some good info on retiring in Montana.

-Find more helpful information on more than 30 different state retirement guides.
+Find more helpful information on more than 50 different state and country retirement guides.
 Or, go here for helpful resources on what it is like to retire in Idaho Oregon , Washington ,or California.